tawficahmad/tawficahmad/README.md

 ## What I'm working on

-Three portfolio projects covering the core skills of BI and data analysis work:
+Four portfolio projects covering the core skills of BI and data analysis work:

 **[Capstone BI Project - Retail Analysis](https://github.com/tawficahmad/retail-bi-capstone-sales-analysis)**
 My IBM BI Analyst Professional Certificate capstone project analysing a retail chain's sales data.
 Covers advanced Excel and PostgreSQL analysis and visualisation, and a Tableaue and IBM Cognos Analytics dashboard with business recommendations.